of guests x hours of party time

 In all the discussion about how much alcohol to buy, don’t forget that all guests will need water at some point in the event.
 Make sure you have plenty!
 You can estimate that guests will drink about 12 ounces every 1/2 hour – hour during the party.
 We recommend tap water where possible to help preserve the environment.
 Did you know that only 8% of plastic water bottles are actually recycled?
 That leaves a lot of water bottles filling up our landfills!
 If serving tap water you need to account for 4 12-oz glasses per person or 1000 glasses of water.

 If you keep these tips in mind, you can rest assured that you will have everything you need (drink-wise) for your big event.
-If you need glasses, tables, chairs, etc. check out reventals.com to find, compare, and rent.
+If you need glasses, tables, chairs, etc. check out reventals.com.